×

 • Arabic is spoken as a national language in: Algeria, Bahrain, Comoros, Djibouti, Egypt, Jordan, Kuwait, Lebanon, Libya, Mauritania, Morocco, Oman, Palestine, Qatar, Saudi Arabia, Somalia, Sudan, Syria, United Arab Emirates, Yemen.

 You will also get to know the continents where Dzongkha and Arabic speaking countries lie.
-Based on the number of people that speak these languages, the position of Dzongkha language is not available and position of Arabic language is 25.
+Based on the number of people that speak these languages, the position of Dzongkha language is 31 and position of Arabic language is 25.
 Find all the information about these languages on Dzongkha and Arabic.

 Dzongkha and Arabic Language History